 College of Arts and Sciences faculty have earned national and international recognition for research, teaching, and distinguished service to the profession.
-In addition to awarding Bachelor of Science (BS), Bachelor of Arts (BA), Master of Science (MS), Master of Arts (MA), Master of Fine Arts (MFA), and Doctor of Philosophy (PhD) degrees, and heavily supporting the Liberal Studies Program, the College of Arts and Sciences offers an extensive array of foundation courses for pre-professional and professional programs.
+In addition to awarding Bachelor of Science (BS), Bachelor of Arts (BA), Master of Science (MS), Master of Arts (MA), Master of Fine Arts (MFA), Professional Science Masters (PSM), and Doctor of Philosophy (PhD) degrees, and heavily supporting the General Education Program, the College of Arts and Sciences offers an extensive array of foundation courses for pre-professional and professional programs.

 All students must meet the University-wide baccalaureate degree requirements summarized in the "Undergraduate Degree Requirements" chapter of this General Bulletin.
 In addition, all students receiving a degree from the College of Arts and Sciences must satisfy the requirements listed in the following paragraphs.

 In order to enroll in the College of Arts and Sciences, an undergraduate must be certified by the Division of Undergraduate Studies or be a transfer student with fifty-two or more semester hours of accepted credit.
-Admission to the College of Arts and Sciences requires at least a 2.0 grade point average (GPA) and completion of at least half of the General Education requirements including the required English Composition and Qualitative/Logical Thinking.
+Admission to the College of Arts and Sciences requires at least a 2.0 grade point average (GPA) and completion of at least half of the General Education requirements including required English Composition and Quantitative/Logical Thinking courses.
 Since individual departments may stipulate higher admission standards, students should consult the appropriate chapters of this General Bulletin for specific requirements.

-Foreign Language.
 The College of Arts and Sciences requires that Bachelor of Arts and Bachelor of Science students be proficient at the intermediate level in one language other than English.
-Students may satisfy the requirement by completing college coursework through the 2000 level (2200 or equivalent course) of a classical or modern foreign language.
+Students may satisfy the requirement by completing college coursework through the 2000 level or equivalent course of a classical or modern foreign language.
 Students enrolled in their first term at FSU and students with at least a 2.5 FSU GPA may take these courses on a satisfactory/unsatisfactory (S/U) basis, as long as they meet the published University deadline for declaring this intention.
-For information on University deadlines, refer to the "Academic Calendar" located on the Office of the University Registrar Web site at http://registrar.fsu.edu.
-A student taking coursework to fulfill the College's foreign language requirement must earn at least a "C–".
-Exceptions to this policy are rare and only in cases of documented learning disabilities, which are specific to foreign language.
+For information on University deadlines, refer to the "Academic Calendar" located on the Office of the University Registrar Website at https://registrar.fsu.edu/.
+A student taking coursework to fulfill the College's foreign language requirement must earn at least a "C–" or "S".
+Exceptions to this policy are rare and only granted in cases of documented learning disabilities which are specific to foreign language.